EthyMoney/TsukiBot/README.md

 + Check prices of stocks using averages from NASDAQ/NYSE.
 + Check the fear and greed index of bitcoin
 + Check margin funding rates for margin-enabled pairs
++ Check open long and short positions on BitMEX
++ Create tags within your server to save and access links
 + Automanage private channels and roles for crypto subgroups.
 + Instantly translate foreign languages to english with a simple in-chat command.
 + Check messages per minute, most requested coin, and number of users across crypto servers.